ueberdosis/tiptap/docs/cloud.md

 This endpoint deletes a document from the server after closing any open connection to the document.

 It returns either HTTP status `204` if the document was deleted successfully or `404` if the document was not found.

+If the endpoint returned `204`, but the document still exists, make sure that there is no user re-creating the document from the provider.
+We are closing all connections before deleting a document, but your error handling might re-create the provider, and thus create the document again.

 ```bash
 curl --location --request DELETE 'https://YOUR_APP_ID.collab.tiptap.cloud/api/documents/DOCUMENT_NAME' \